tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/state-machine-transitions.md

 re-energised at 17:00 but was still de-energised at 20:00 indicates either an extended maintenance, a problem re-energising, or unauthorised continued de-energisation.

+The reported state answers to the measurement beneath it.
+A section reported De-energised while the [historian](../measurements-and-data-records/historian-patterns.md) still holds voltage or current on it is a report the plant contradicts, the reading an operator's safety check is there to catch before anyone works the line.
+A section reported Energised while every downstream measurement sits at zero is the same contradiction the other way, and in both the measurement is the independent word the switchpoint's own state report has to meet.

 ## Asset state and condition tracking

-Stedin tracks asset condition: transformers, capacitors, and other equipment have condition states (New, Healthy, Degraded, Needs Replacement).
+The operator tracks asset condition: transformers, capacitors, and other equipment have condition states (New, Healthy, Degraded, Needs Replacement).
 These states are updated through maintenance inspections, condition monitoring, and automated alerts.
 An asset that transitions from Healthy to Degraded normally has a corresponding maintenance work order explaining why the condition changed.